ls-julien-deruere/ls-julien-deruere/README.md

-Goals for this year:
+Goals for this year

-    List your major goals here!
-Sharing your goals with your manager & coworkers is really nice because it helps them see how they can support you in accomplishing those goals!
+- 2021

+      TODO

+- 2022

+      Making LSID products reliable (Monitoring, alert, Scalability) Shareing basic ops knowledge with the LSID devs (K8s resources management, ArgoCD, Vault)

 Goals for next year

-    If it’s getting towards the end of the year, maybe start writing down what you think your goals for next year might be.
+- 2023

+      TODO

 Projects

+- Red

+      TODO

+- Leeroy

+      TODO

+- Kumo

+      TODO

+- LSID (Auth-gateway, Api-gatewat, Identity-service, Lightspeed-id)

+      TODO

-For each one, go through:
+[//]: # (For each one, go through:)

+[//]: # ()
-    What your contributions were (did you come up with the design?
+[//]: # (    What your contributions were &#40;did you come up with the design?
 Which components did you build?
-Was there some useful insight like “wait, we can cut scope and do what we want by doing way less work” that you came up with?)
+Was there some useful insight like “wait, we can cut scope and do what we want by doing way less work” that you came up with?&#41;)

-    The impact of the project – who was it for?
-Are there numbers you can attach to it? (saved X dollars? shipped new feature that has helped sell Y big deals?
+[//]: # (    The impact of the project – who was it for?
+Are there numbers you can attach to it? &#40;saved X dollars? shipped new feature that has helped sell Y big deals?
 Improved performance by X%?
-Used by X internal users every day?).
-Did it support some important non-numeric company goal (required to pass an audit? helped retain an important user?)
+Used by X internal users every day?&#41;.
+Did it support some important non-numeric company goal &#40;required to pass an audit? helped retain an important user?&#41;)

+[//]: # ()
-Remember: don’t forget to explain what the results of you work actually were!
-It’s often important to go back a few months later and fill in what actually happened after you launched the project.
+[//]: # (Remember: don’t forget to explain what the results of you work actually were!
+It’s often important to go back a few months later and fill in what actually happened after you launched the project.)

-Collaboration & mentorship
+[//]: # (Collaboration & mentorship)

 Examples of things in this category: